cs-uob/COMSM0085/exercises/posix/src/act1/ssh.md

 |||

   * Log in to seis with `ssh USERNAME@seis.bris.ac.uk`.
 You should not need a password anymore.
-  * Copy your public key file to the lab machines with `scp ~/.ssh/id_ed25519.pub "rd-mvb-linuxlab.bristol.ac.uk:~/.ssh"`.
+  * Log in to the lab machines with `ssh rd-mvb-linuxlab.bristol.ac.uk` and enter your password.
+Check that the `~/.ssh` folder exists and create it if it doesn't, as you did before on seis, then `exit` again to seis.

- This step is necessary because your home directory on seis is not the same as on the lab machines.
-Note the double quotes again, and because you run this command on seis you don't need to repeat your username as it is the same for both machines involved.
-This command will ask for your password.
+  * Copy your public key file from seis to the lab machines with `scp ~/.ssh/id_ed25519.pub "rd-mvb-linuxlab.bristol.ac.uk:~/.ssh/"`.
+This will ask for your password again.
   * Log in to a lab machine with `ssh rd-mvb-linuxlab.bristol.ac.uk` and enter your password one last time.
 On the lab machine, install the public key with the following:

 ```